phillsv87/KubeEKS/README.md

 Before creating a storage volume before you have followed the "Persistent Storage Setup" section.
 There are 2 steps for creating a Storage volume, Create a storage class and creating the volume its self.

-1. Create Storage Class (this only needs to be done once per namespace)
+1. Create Storage Class (this only needs to be done once per namespace).
+Actually, I think StoreClass spans multiple namespaces
 ``` sh
 ./MakeStorageClass.ps1 -namespace "<namespace>" -name "<name>" -type "<gp2(default), io1, st1 or sc1>"
 kubectl apply -f "../storage-class-<namespace>-<name>.yml"